 ripple & rip: marbling & collage

-learn more
+learn more and register

 This class offers a contemporary take on the traditional art of marbling, structured into two engaging sessions.